 media-sound/alsa-utils on boards

-daisy.
+cherry.
 You plan to try the stable upstream versions first.
 These commands must be run from within your chroot.
 If you also need to upgrade on the host (chroot/amd64), use the

 --host option, which can be used in combination with the